likhithasree2/QuickChat-The_Next_Gen_Chatbot/README.md

 3. Click the file button to upload an image.
 4. Toggle dark mode by clicking the moon/sun icon button.
 5. Upon uploading an image, the chatbot performs OCR to extract text from the image and displays it in the chat interface.
+6. Edit your message by clicking the edit button next to your message.
+7. Listen to bot responses by clicking the speaker icon.
+8. Copy bot responses to the clipboard by clicking the copy button.

 ## Contributing

 Contributions are welcome!
 Please feel free to fork this repository and submit pull requests to suggest improvements or add new features.